-The School of Journalism employs a number of currently enrolled master's and doctoral students as teaching assistants to assist faculty members teaching undergraduate courses.
+The School of Journalism employs a number of currently enrolled master's and doctoral students as teaching assistants to assist faculty members in teaching undergraduate courses.

-Assistant Instructor (AI)
+Assistant Instructorship (AI)

 Doctoral students who have completed their course work, have worked as a TA for at least one semester, have completed the J 398T teaching course or have at least one year experience teaching at an accredited institution, and are enrolled in dissertation writing may be advanced to assistant instructor.
 These positions are few and are selected based on needs for the course schedule.